-It’s no exaggeration to say that the GoPro has changed the world of adventure video making and created a niche market in sports photography.
-GoPro’s cameras are designed to be strapped on to helmets, bikes, boats, and it is about capturing action from the adventurer’s perspective.
+It’s no exaggeration to say that GoPro has changed the world of adventure video making and created a niche market in sports photography.
+GoPro’s cameras are designed to be strapped onto helmets, bikes, boats, and it is about capturing action from the adventurer’s perspective.
 For those who want a high-quality fun tech toy to capture life’s adventurous moments, the GoPro HD Hero2 is the way to go.

 This morning as I edited my first pictures [not got to video yet] I decided to do some research figuring out all the settings and learning how to best use the camera for different purposes.

-The more I searched Google it was clear just like anything else it is going to be practice, practice and more practice, especially since there is no viewfinder option.
+The more I searched Google it was clear just like anything else it is going to be practice, practice, and more practice, especially since there is no viewfinder option.
 YOu are literally shooting in the dark.

-I also bookmarked a write up for a workaround to use the camera to film non-action sports while avoiding the fish-eye effect.
+I also bookmarked a write-up for a workaround to use the camera to film non-action sports while avoiding the fish-eye effect.
 Now it is time to go read the manual 🙂

 Here are my first few pictures with a GoPro, video coming soon.
 I used the head mount and tested that on the back roads of San Pablo.